Forster's tern: Diet and feeding

 The major constituent of Forster's tern diet is fish.
 Carp, minnow, sunfish, trout, perch, killifish, stickleback and shiner are common prey in freshwater, whereas pompano, herring, menhaden and shiner perch are often consumed in brackish or marine habitats.
 On the West Coast of the United States and Canada, Forster's tern is also known to prey on Pacific lamprey juveniles.
 Insects such as dragonflies, caddisflies and grasshoppers are often consumed, but aquatic insect larvae, crustaceans and amphibian can complement the diet.

 The Forster's tern is a shallow plunge-diver, having its head pointing downward when hunting.
 The attack usually starts in a hovering position before initiating a headfirst dive with wings partially folded backward.
 Insects may occasionally be caught by the wing and prey are swallowed in the air.
 Prey handling behavior may include dropping and re-catching fish before swallowing them.
-In some areas, Forster's tern tends to prefer forage to turbid water.
+In some areas, Forster's tern tends to prefer forage in turbid water.
 This may prevent detection but it may also be a sign of higher prey density and increased presence near the surface.
 Preferences for water clarity may depend on prey availability.